columbia/egalito-artefact/README-usrbin.txt

 ...
 SUCCESSES : 19/25 (76.00%)

-(Some binaries just don't run properly with --help.)
+(In this case, Egalito is transforming 100% correctly.
+Some binaries just don't run properly with --help, before or after transformation.)